 Appointments and information: 885-3735.
 On-campus medical emergency: dial 911 and the University Police will notify Student Health and Counseling Services.
 Information concerning the prevention of drug and alcohol abuse and other wellness concerns may be obtained from the Health Promotions Department in Student Health and Counseling Services at 885-2356.

 Enrolled students have the option of living on campus in the Pioneer Heights Student Apartments/Suites.
-First-time freshmen meeting the established criteria are guaranteed housing.
+First-time freshmen meeting the established criteria receive priority when assignments are made.
 (See below.)
 All other space reservations are provided on a first-come, first-served basis.

 On-Campus Housing (Pioneer Heights)